hmcts/azure-platform-terraform/modules/shutter_page/README.md

     * Storage account for the shutter page
     * Enable Azure static website for the above storage account
     * Azure CDN profile
-    * Azure CDN endoint for each application
+    * Azure CDN endpoint for each application
     * Azure custom domain attached to each endpoint
     * Enable CDN managed ssl certificates